Services

 POST IMAGING (20-45MINS)

-Your PET/CT scan will be performed under the supervision of one of our nuclear medicine specialists/technicians, a radiographer and one of our nurses.
+• Your PET/CT scan will be performed under the supervision of our team of our nuclear medicine specialists, technicians, radiographers and nurses.

 The images our technical staff acquire are reviewed by a specialist who will report on the findings.
 Queensland X-Ray has a wide range of medical imaging specialists.
 Often PET/CT cases are discussed collectively to offer the most thorough clinical analysis.